London Road (musical): Reception

 The musical opened to almost unanimous critical acclaim, garnering five-star ratings from the Evening Standard, Financial Times, The Independent, The Mail on Sunday, The Independent on Sunday, The Sunday Times, Metro, The Sunday Express and Time Out magazine.

 Many of the reviews made reference to the potentially controversial musical treatment of the source material, for example, critic Michael Coveney of The Independent wrote: "Doubters can be assured there is no "cashing in" on the tragedy, rather a deep, abiding sadness that it happened at all, and even a slight, knowingly shameful admission that something good has come out of it: a reborn community and a renewal of civic pride."

 London Road won Best Musical at the 2011 Critics' Circle Theatre Awards, held on 24 January 2012.

 Revivals

 In July 2012 the production was revived for a short season in the National's Olivier Theatre.
 The revival ran for 29 performances between 28 July and 6 September 2012.

 In 2014 Bristol Old Vic Theatre School staged performances of London Road from 10 to 21 June 2014 in the Bristol Old Vic Studio.
 The production was directed by Nicholas Bone with musical direction by Pamela Rudge.

+In 2016, SEDOS staged a production at the Bridewell Theatre in London from 27th July - 6th August.
+It was directed by Matt Gould with musical direction by Jordan Clarke.
+Playwright Alecky Blythe attended and praised the production.

 In 2018 University of South Carolina Upstate's Shoestring Players performed from April 12 to 15 in Spartanburg, South Carolina.
 The production was directed by Jimm Cox.
 This is believed to be the debut of London Road in the United States.

 In 2023, Chicago's Shattered Globe Theatre presented the professional stateside debut of London Road.

+In 2026, Arts Educational Schools London presented London Road as part of their 2025/26 season.
+The production was directed by James Robert Moore, with choreography by Leanne Pinder and musical direction by Geraint Owen.